A Guide To Buying And Donating At The Dorchester Habitat ReStore

 It’s never been easier to have an impact on Dorchester and Summerville than it is working through us – whether you’re simply a buyer or seller, or you wish to do more, too, like volunteer to assist our home-building efforts.
 We’re proud to be among the most popular volunteer organizations around the area, offering a meaningful physical outlet to those seeking to give back.
 Our Habitat for Humanity ReStore is run entirely on charitable donations and the people wishing to re-purchase those items, so that alone is a testament to the long-standing generosity of Summerville residents.
 For that, we are so thankful.

-If you haven’t yet, then, we encourage you to come on out to the Habitat ReStore and meet us!
+If you haven’t yet, we encourage you to come on out to the Habitat ReStore and meet us!
 Bring along some gently used furniture or other home goods you’d be able to donate, and help your neighbors in need while feeling good about helping our charitable organization here in Summerville, SC.
 The Habitat ReStore wouldn’t ever have worked if our donors weren’t so consistently gracious, and we look forward to having a positive impact on the lives of so many more people in the area thanks to your continued generosity and magnanimity.

-So if you haven’t yet and you’re interested, come get involved!
+So if you haven’t yet, and you’re interested, get involved!
 There are so many ways to impact the Summerville area with our charitable programs, whether through volunteer opportunities, buying our gently-used home goods, or donating some yourself, and we can’t wait to meet you and work together on improving this community a little more and more each day!